c3lang/c3-web/docs/language-rules/conversion.md

 Unlike C, implicit widening will only happen on "simple expressions": if the expression is a primary expression, or a unary operation on a primary expression.

-For assignment, special rules hold.
-For an assignment to a binary expression, *if* its two subexpressions are "simple expressions" and the binary expression is `+`, `-`, `/`, `*`, allow an implicit promotion of the two sub expressions.

 ```c3
 int a = ...
 short b = ...